symbol/symbol-docs/source/concepts/account-restriction.rst

 When the quality verification process concludes, an operator sends a :doc:`quality seal<mosaic>` to the product account.

-The final customers can review the product mosaics scanning a QR code.
+The final customers can review the product :term:`mosaics <Mosaics>` scanning a QR code.
 For that reason, the company only wants to show related transactions, avoiding that others spam their products with non-related information.

 .. figure:: ../resources/images/examples/account-restrictions-spam.png
     :align: center